Wildlife needs our help. Now more than ever.

 Certify an Existing Garden

 You may already have a garden and want to check out if it might be ready for certification as a native habitat garden.
-Take a look at the Natural Wildlife Federation checklist.
+Take a look at the National Wildlife Federation checklist.
 It's an easy way to see where you are in the process.
 When you're ready, apply for certification and add your garden to Glenview's network of certified native habitat gardens!

 LEARN MORE: CERTIFY A GARDEN